cuechan/proxerdl/README.md

 ###Installation

-You can simply run the installation script.
+You can simply run the installation script `./install.sh`.
-`./install.sh`
 It just copies `proxer-dl` to `/usr/bin/` and make it executable.

 ###Usage